-Sharia non-compliance risk is the risk of loss arising from products, services, transactions and counterparty placements not complying with Sharia requirements.
-The Bank's primary purpose is to provide Sharia compliant banking to customers.
-The Sharia compliant nature of each transaction, product and service offered is therefore critical to the success of the Bank.
+Sharia non-compliance risk is the risk associated with the failure to adhere to Sharia principles in conducting banking activities and operations.
+The Bank's primary objective is to provide banking products and services that are compliant with Sharia to its customers.
+Consequently, the Sharia-compliant nature of each transaction, product, and service offered is pivotal to the Bank's success.